yonas44/postgres-setup/README.md

 To get a local copy up and running, follow these steps.

-### Prerequisites

-In order to run this project you need:

--

 ### Setup

 Clone this repository to your desired folder: